sblisesivdin/wikepage/wikepage/doc/EN_readme.txt

 *IN ADDITION
 -If you chmod the folders truly, wikepage 90% works.
--Some hosting firms uses safe_mode in their PHP config.
-At this condition wikepage can't create new files under data folder.
 - In Administration area there are 3 password field.
 Last two of them must be used if and only if you want to change your password.